10.7. Multiplicity

 5. A Whole class has any number of Parts: the asterisk indicates an unspecified number.
 Some designers write this multiplicity as 0..*.

 A whole class, 'Person,' has two composed parts, both 'strings.'
-To clarify the roles the two parts play, the composition relathinships are labeled 'name' and 'address.'
+Class designers can label the relationships (e.g., 'name' and 'address'), clarifying the roles the two parts play in the composition relationships.

 Relationship names vs. multiplicity operators.
 Multiplicity operators are appropriate when all the parts play the same role.
 For example, in the previous figure, each Card is one element of a Hand or Deck - none are "special" or distinct.
-However, if the parts play distinct roles, even if they are the same class-type, we generally show them as different relationships.
+However, if the parts play distinct roles, even when they are instances of the same class, we generally show them as different relationships.
 To avoid the resulting ambiguity, we name or label the relationships, choosing names that clarify the part's role or purpose in the composition or aggregation.

 Multiplicity Examples

 We can implement multiple aggregation in many ways.
 As we explore various options, we typically encounter trade-offs between them.
 The following examples illustrate array and vector implementations, each offering advantages and conceding disadvantages.
 The examples focus on creating and using relationships and do not implement a complete game.
-The ellipses replace detail unnecessary for the example, simplifying it.
+The ellipses represent unnecessary and omitted details.

 The Shuffle Operation

 Although unrelated to aggregation, shuffling the cards in the deck is the most complex aspect of the examples.
 Randomizing the elements of an array is the inverse of ordering (i.e., sorting) them, so we use a modified version of the selection sort to shuffle the deck.
-The selection sort selects the smallest element and swaps it with the top, or the biggest element and swaps it with the bottom, then shrinks the array by one element.
-Our shuffle algorithm selects the largest card and swaps it with the card at the bottom:
+The selection sort finds and selects the smallest element, min, in the sub-array between top and the array's bottom, then swaps the top and min elements.
+After swapping the elements, the algorithm advances top, shrinking the sub-array by one element.
+Equivalently, the selection sort algorithm can select the largest element and swap it with the bottom element in the sub-array.
+The shuffle algorithm works similarly, randomly selecting a card and swapping it with the card at the bottom.

 1. bottom = the last or bottom card in the deck